Call for Papers: Cybersecurity Law and Policy Scholars Conference 2022

-The first annual Cybersecurity Law and Policy Scholars Conference (CLPSC) will take place at the University of Minnesota Law School on Oct.
-1-2, 2021.
-The conference plans to accommodate both in-person and virtual participation, subject to evolving social-distancing guidelines.
+The second annual Cybersecurity Law and Policy Scholars Conference (CLPSC) will take place at the University of Minnesota Law School on September 23-24, 2022.
+The conference will be in-person, with limited travel support offered to those who are selected.
+More information is available at clpsc.org.

 The paper workshops will be modeled after the Privacy Law Scholars Conference.
 Each paper will be assigned a discussant, who will introduce the paper and provide comments.
 This will be followed by comments from the audience.
 The conference only provides an opportunity to workshop the papers; the conference will not publish papers or other proceedings.